AlbaCabal/project-lexiboost/README.md

   - `test_vocabulary.py`
 - `requirements.txt`
 - `pytest.ini`
----
-## Project Architecture
-The project follows a modular architecture inspired by the MVC pattern.

-### Application Factory
-The application is created using Flask's Application Factory pattern inside __init__.py.
-This approach makes the project easier to configure, test and extend.

-### Models
-The models.py file defines the database structure using SQLAlchemy.
-The main models are:
-- User
-- Vocabulary
-- History
-- SearchedWord

-Relationships between models are managed through SQLAlchemy.

-### Routes
-Routes are divided into Blueprints.

-auth_routes.py → Handles authentication:
-- Register
-- Login
-- Logout

-content_routes.py → Handles the application features:
-- Writing
-- Vocabulary
-- History

-Separating routes improves readability and scalability.

-### Services
-Business logic is separated from HTTP routes.

-user_service.py → contains operations related to users.

-vocabulary_service.py → Handles adding vocabulary, retrieving vocabulary, deleting vocabulary, checking duplicates

-history_service.py → Stores and retrieves user writing history.

-Keeping business logic inside services keeps the routes small and easier to maintain.

----
+**Routes** are split into Blueprints by responsibility (auth vs. content), keeping each file small and focused.

+**Services** hold the business logic separately from the HTTP layer — `vocabulary_service.py` handles adding/retrieving/deleting vocabulary and duplicate checks, `history_service.py` stores and retrieves writing history, `user_service.py` handles user operations.
+This keeps routes thin and makes the logic unit-testable without spinning up a Flask request context.

 ## Design Decisions
-Several architectural decisions were made while developing version 2.0.

-### Service Layer
-Business logic was moved from routes into dedicated service classes.
-This makes the code more reusable and easier to test.
+* **Service Layer**: business logic was moved out of routes into dedicated service classes, making it reusable and testable in isolation.
-### Flask Blueprints
-Routes were separated by functionality instead of keeping everything in a single file.
+* **Flask Blueprints**: routes were split by functionality instead of one large file.
-### SQLAlchemy
-Using an ORM simplified database operations and reduced the amount of SQL code required.
-### User-specific vocabulary
+* **SQLAlchemy**: reduced raw SQL and made schema changes easier to manage.
-Each user maintains an independent vocabulary list, allowing personalized learning.
+* **User-specific vocabulary**: each user maintains an independent list, enabling personalized learning.
-### Writing history
-Saving every submitted text allows learners to review previous writing and monitor their vocabulary progress over time.
+* **Writing history**: every submitted text is saved so learners can track vocabulary progress over time.

+## What I learned
+Migrating from a single-file CS50 script to a Blueprint + Service Layer + SQLAlchemy structure was the main challenge of v2.0.0.
+The biggest lesson was around **dependency resolution in production**: a naming collision between two similarly-named PyPI packages (`datamuse` vs `python-datamuse`) caused a `500` error on Render that didn't reproduce locally, since both were installed in my local environment but only one was pinned correctly in `requirements.txt`.
+It reinforced the importance of testing installs in a clean virtual environment before deploying.

 ## Future Improvements
-The following features could be added in future versions of LexiBoost:
 - **Predefined vocabulary by level**: Add built-in vocabulary lists for common English levels such as B1, B2, C1, and C2, so users can start practicing without manually adding every word.
 - **Grammar and spelling correction**: Extend the application to detect and correct basic grammar and spelling mistakes, making it a more complete writing support tool.
 - **Visual highlight for changed words**: Show replaced words with a green underline, so users can easily see what was modified in their text.